eus-lwq/leximind/README.md

 - At 8 billion parameters, it achieves a balance between capacity and trainability on a single A100 80GB GPU.
 - It is publicly available and compatible with Hugging Face, allowing for seamless integration into llama-factory.

 Since full fine-tuning of such a large model is computationally expensive and memory-intensive, we adopted LoRA with rank 8.
 We injected LoRA modules into critical projection layers, including attention heads (q_proj, k_proj, v_proj, o_proj) .
+This decrease the training time from 2hours/epoch to 80minutes/epoch compared to default lora settings.

 We conducted several controlled experiments to determine the most effective training configuration.
 Below are the key decisions and the rationale: